lualxssa/annual-report-flipbook/readme.txt

 == Description ==

-Annual Report Flipbook turns a PDF into an interactive, page-turning reading experience directly in the browser -- no server-side conversion, no third-party embed, and no premium plugin lock-in.
+Annual Report Flipbook turns a PDF into an interactive, page-turning reading experience directly in the browser.

 **How it works**